JonasDoesThings/plavatar/README.md

 }
 ```

+## Using libvips for rasterization
+For improved performance (2.5x speed compared to built-in) and WEBP support you can use [libvips](https://github.com/libvips/libvips) for rasterization of SVGs to raster images.

+This approach requires a reasonable up-to-date version of libvips to be installed in your system ([see govips/#dependencys for more information](https://github.com/davidbyttow/govips#dependencies)).

+TODO: More Info

 ## **If possible, use format=SVG.**
 Not only is format=SVG extremely faster, if you transfer the image to your user, SVG also saves you a lot of bandwidth and latency (A generated SVG is only ~2% the size of a 512px PNG)